hypernormalisation/zeal/ret_prios.md

 ## The limitations of evaluating prios

 Sulis' new ret prioritiser tool lets us quickly evaluate priorities across a variety of fight lengths.
-It's a great tool, and you can find the tool at: https://thesorm.github.io/Ret-Prioritizer/
+It's a great tool, and you can find it at: https://thesorm.github.io/Ret-Prioritizer/

 People are finding that the optimal rotations can vary significantly according to fight lengths, even when the variance in fight length is set to be quite high.